Scenario

 Task 2: Creating a forward zone

-The private name space hr.techblue.io is hosted by ACME Corporation name server.
-The name server for hr.techblue.io is ginan.techblue.io with the IP address 45.120.107.60.
-Please configure the Grid, so that members ibns1.techblue.net and ibns2.techblue.net will forward all DNS queries destined for hr.techblue.io to the correct destination.
+The private namespace hr.techblue.io is hosted by the ACME Corporation name server ginan.techblue.io.
+Use the following command on the jump-desktop VM to identify the current IP address of ginan.techblue.io: dig +short ginan.techblue.io.
+Please configure the Grid so that members ibns1.techblue.net and ibns2.techblue.net will forward all DNS queries destined for hr.techblue.io to the correct destination.

 Solutions